eberban/eberban/books/refgram/src/from_scratch/core_to_complete/sets.md

   fa ka
 ```

-And there must exist something that satisfy the predicate represented by __ka__.
+And there must exist something that satisfies the predicate represented by
+__ka__.

 ```
   fi ma zu ka